Jon-Davis/secify/README.md

 ## File Format: Securely Encrypted Container (.sec)

+### Streaming Architecture

+Secify implements a fully streaming pipeline for optimal memory efficiency:

+**Read → Archive → Encrypt → Write Pipeline:**
+- **Files**: Content is read in chunks, directly streamed through TAR archiver, then encrypted and written
+- **Directories**: Files are recursively added to TAR stream, encrypted on-the-fly, and written incrementally
+- **Memory Usage**: Constant memory usage regardless of file/directory size (only chunk-size buffers)
+- **Performance**: No temporary files, no full-data buffering, immediate encryption of each chunk

+This streaming approach enables encryption of arbitrarily large files and directories without memory constraints.

 ### Format Specification

 The `.sec` format is a binary container with the following structure: